DenisGorbachev/playbook-of-programming/README.md

 # Philosophy

+1. Every problem can be reduced to a sequence of problems: write a program, execute a program.
+  1. Even when we're doing physical work, our brain "plans" this work by imagining the necessary actions.
 1. Start from goal & design backwards (outputs -> inputs -> tests -> operations).
 1. Start from high-level picture, refine to low-level details (high-level functions -> low-level functions).
   1. Fill the high-level picture completely, then move to low-level details (write all operations of high-level function -> for each operation: write an implementation).
+1. We build programs from elementary operations because it's faster to memorize elementary results + perform a computation than to memorize the result of each computation.
+  1. Example:
+    1. We memorize the summation table from 1 to 10.
+    1. We memorize the multiplication table from 1 to 10.
+    1. We compute 64 * 321 using a sequence of elementary multiplications & summations.

 ## Start from goal